ibm-cloud-docs/EventStreams/quick_setup_guide.md

 {: #produce_data_api}
 {: api}

-Use the v2 endpoint of the producer API to send messages of type `text`, `binary`, `JSON`, or `avro` to topics.
+Use the v2 endpoint of the REST producer API to send messages of type `text`, `binary`, `JSON`, or `avro` to topics.
 With the v2 endpoint you can use the {{site.data.keyword.messagehub}} schema registry by specifying the schema for the avro data type.

 The following code shows an example of sending a message of `text` type by using curl: